 Continue to encourage and support prisoners’ families throughout the year.

-The annual Angel Tree® Christmas program is a great way to share gifts and the Gospel with children of the incarcerated.
+Prison Fellowship Angel Tree® Christmas is a great way to share gifts and the Gospel with children of incarcerated men and women.
 But it’s just a start.
-Your local Angel Tree program can change lives all year long as it helps your church create a supportive home for hurting families, where they can experience the transforming power of Christ.
+Your local Angel Tree ministry can change lives all year long by creating a supportive community in the church for hurting families, where they can experience the transforming power of Christ.

-You can bring joy to prisoners’children by letting them know God still loves them, no matter what has happened to their family.
+You can bring joy to prisoners’ children by letting them know God loves them, no matter what has happened to their family.
 You can give them peace by sharing Christ and inviting them to be a part of your caring church family.
 And you can help them stay strong and united as they wait for the day when Mom or Dad returns home.

 YEAR-ROUND MINISTRY IDEAS